kmsmith137/dspsr/README.md

   - Right now the code is CPU-only, need to figure out how to put the BitSeries in GPU memory and run the Unpacker on the GPU.

+  - Right now we can't run on a realtime network stream, only a disk capture.
+(The realtime case is implemented in the ch_vdif_assembler library, and very little code is required on the dspsr side, but I'm guessing that won't actually be able to keep up with the realtime data until GPU processing is implemented.)

   - Right now we don't have real timestamp info, this will undoubtedly be an issue soon.

   - Autoconf loose end: libch_frb_io should be an optional prerequisite